chiemezie1/SmallBusinessManagementSystem/ABOUT.md

 3. `AUTHOR`: Information about the project author.
 4. `README.md`: Provides an overview of the project, installation instructions, and usage guidelines.

-## Building and Running the Project
+## Building and Running the Project:
 To build the project, ensure you have GCC and Make installed on your system.
 Then, follow these steps:

-1. Clone the repository
+1. Clone the repository (check the README.md for more detailes)
 2. Navigate to the project directory
 3. Run `make` to compile the project
 4. Execute the compiled binary: `./bin/sbms`

-## Testing
+## Testing:

-To run the unit tests, use the following command:
+To run the unit tests, use the command: `make test`

+Recent test results show that all tests have passed successfully:

+- test_customers: 3 tests passed
+- test_financial: 2 tests passed
+- test_inventory: 3 tests passed
+- test_orders: 2 tests passed

+These passing tests indicate that the core functionalities of the SBMS are working as expected, covering customer management, financial reporting, inventory management, and order management.